Planning for disconnected sites

 Avassa uses site-local certificates for security.
 Certificates have a default TTL and are auto-rotated.
 Sites should not remain disconnected longer than the certificate TTL or the scheduled rotation period.

-Set the offline-grace-period
+Set the offline-grace-period in the system

 settings